 When people you care about or love forsake you, it’s natural to slink into the corner and lick your wounds for a while.

-But if your pain has morphed into more deep-seeded issues, and you have no trust for anyone, it's time to step back and evaluate.
+But if your pain has morphed into more deep-seated issues, and you have no trust for anyone, it’s time to step back and evaluate.